-PURCHASER shall be excluded from the normal road maintenance responsibility on the roads shown as STATE maintained on Exhibit A. However, should it be necessary during the period of this contract for STATE to discontinue normal or extraordinary maintenance of such roads, then, upon notification from STATE, PURCHASER shall perform all such maintenance, and STATE shall modify the contract as specified in Section 27.
+PURCHASER shall be excluded from the normal road maintenance responsibility on the following roads: Roads shown on Exhibit A as "Existing Roads - State Maintained."
+However, should it be necessary during the period of this contract for STATE to discontinue normal or extraordinary maintenance of such roads, then, upon notification from STATE, PURCHASER shall perform all such maintenance, and STATE shall modify the contract as specified in Section 27.

-The following road segments shall be closed prior to October 1, 2005: Point E to F. These roads shall be closed by constructing a barrier which makes the road impassable to vehicular traffic.
+The following road segments shall be closed at the completion of log hauling activities: Point E and Point F. These roads shall be closed by constructing a barrier which makes the road impassable to vehicular traffic.
 All road closures shall be approved by STATE.
 Closed roads shall be waterbarred when erosion potential exists, or where directed by STATE.
-PURCHASER shall construct waterbars as specified in Exhibit F.
+PURCHASER shall construct waterbars as specified in Exhibit E.